kihira/FoxerEngine/Events.md

 By default, all events generated on the client will be sent to the server and all server events sent to ALL clients.

+When an event is received on the server/client, the following argument is set to allow for side detection
+- `fromServer` *bool* client | server - Indicates where the packet originated from

 Two extra arguments are supported on events when used in a networked
 environment:
 - `noNetwork` *bool* client | server - Indicates that the event should not be